Learn about the features available when dragging and dropping files from FotoStation into other applications.

 Click on the OK button to insert the image into the application.

-Power Tip: Whether or not the Crop & Drop dialog appears when dropping an image depends on the type of data requested by the application you are dropping the image into.
+Tip: Whether or not the Crop & Drop dialog appears when dropping an image depends on the type of data requested by the application into which you are dropping the image.
 To be able to crop the image regardless of what the application requests, you can force FotoStation to open the Crop & Drop window by pressing the Alt key while dropping the file.
-When dropping an image to Microsoft Outlook, for example, Outlook will include the image in the message body only if it has been configured to use Microsoft Word as e-mail editor.
+When dropping an image to Microsoft Outlook, for example, Outlook will include the image in the message body only if it has been configured to use Microsoft Word as email editor.
 Otherwise, it will only include the image as a regular attached file.
 If the latter is the case, you can still crop the image by pressing Alt while dropping, in which case the cropped file will be attached afterwards.